Learn About CCRC Contract Types

 This makes CCRCs ideal for many older adults.
 If they want to maintain their independence now, but fear they may need additional medical or home care later, CCRCs let them graduate to their level of need when it’s needed, without requiring them to move to a new community.
 They can maintain their same friends, eat at their same dining areas, even maintain their same activity scheduled, health depending.

-There are of course different levels of CCRCs contracts, with different costs and benefits.
+There are of course different CCRC contract types, with different costs and benefits.
 This article will look to explain them all.

 This is the most secure contract, and also subsequently the most costly up-front, as it gives you access to assisted living and health services with little to no increase in costs.
 When you move in, you pay a one-time entrance fee, which can have varying degrees of refundability depending on the contract chosen.
 After moving in, you can expect to pay a monthly service fee that covers your home, maintenance fees and utilities, food, activities, and a host of amenities.
 But the main benefit is that, because of that entrance fee, you will not need to pay increased costs based solely on your changing level of need.
 When you need more medical care, you receive it.
 You’ve essentially pre-paid your long-term medical costs – in today’s health care dollars, not tomorrow’s -- through your entrance fees.